Paniri: Eruptive history

 The first units erupted by Paniri are the mainly lavic (plus one pyroclastic deposit) Malku unit which crops out in the northwestern sector of the volcano and the Los Gordos unit.
 The Los Gordos unit consists of pyroclastics and brecciated lava flows which are much thicker than these of the Malku unit; they crop out north and northwest of Paniri and one date obtained from this unit is 1.39 ± 0.28 million years ago.
 These two units define the "shield" stage of Paniri, the longest lasting and most voluminous phase of volcanic activity at this volcano.

 Afterwards, the widespread Las Lenguas unit was emplaced which consists of blocky lava flows with some thin pyroclastic deposits.
 Ages of 640,000 ± 140,000 to 400,000 ± 100,000 have been obtained by radiometric dating.
 More restricted in exposure is the Las Negras unit, which forms basalt-andesite lava flows with prominent levees on the northwestern flank of Paniri (one of these is dated to 402,000 ± 46,000 years ago).
 This is considered to be the "main edifice" stage of volcano growth at Paniri.

 The last three units of Paniri are the Viscachas, Laguna and Llareta units.
 The former consists of lava flows on the southeastern flank, with dates of 325,000 ± 8,000 and 300,000 ± 100,000 years before present.
 The Laguna unit again features lava flows but also breccia and pyroclastic material, and one age of 169,000 ± 5,000 was obtained on its rocks.
 The last unit, Llareta, was erupted by the summit vent which generated lava flows on the northeastern and southwestern sectors of the volcano, plus large pyroclastic bombs.
 Its age ranges 264,000 ± 99,000 to 150,000 ± 6,000 years before present.
 These are considered to be the Old Cone and New Cone stages of volcano growth.
 The volcano was formerly considered to be of Holocene age.
+Electric conductivity anomalies imply that there is still a geothermal system under Paniri; a magma chamber may not be sufficiently visible.